madneal/htb/Holiday/README.md

 Kali: 10.10.16.65

-Holiday is a insane box officially.
+Holiday is an insane box officially.
 It's really difficult to get the user permission.
-The most difficult part should be how to pass xss filter.
+The most difficult part should be how to pass the XSS filter.
 It may need a lot of time.
 And the root privesc is based on the exploitation of npm install which is relatively fresh.

 ## Information enumeration